graciari2000/100daysofcode/Day01 guessing game/Day01.md

 ## Example Gameplay

-Random numbers should be in int from 10 to 100:
-What number are we thinking of?:
+Note: Random numbers should be in int from 10 to 100 What number are we thinking of?:
 50
 You are way off!
 A little backtracking please